nickrobinson/minesweeper/README.md

 </p>

 # Minesweeper Game
-My stab at creating a minesweeper game in React
+My stab at creating a minesweeper game in React.
+This game works very similar to the XP version that everyone knows and loves.
+Left-click to check if a mine is located in the selected square.
+Right-click to place a flag marking the cell as having a potential mine.

 [Demo](http://mynesweeper.s3-website-us-east-1.amazonaws.com/)